cgarciae/quantile-regression/main.md

 \end{aligned}
 $$

-Using $\max$ instead of a conditional statement will make it easier implement on tensor/array libraries, we will do this next in jax.
+Using $\max$ instead of a conditional statement will make it more straightforward to implement on tensor/array libraries.
+We will do this next in jax.

 ```python